rjmags1/algorithms-practice/leetcode/38_count_and_say.md

 ```

 ## Notes
-- The space and time complexities come from a non-trivial proof that is probably beyond the scope of an interview.
+- The space and time complexities come from a non-trivial proof that is beyond the scope of an interview.